LEO Constellations as a Decentralized GNSS Network: Optimizing PNT Corrections in Space: Introduction

 Despite these favorable observation conditions, realizing cooperative orbit and clock estimation at the constellation level is fundamentally challenged by the dynamic nature of LEO networks.
 Satellite visibility and inter-satellite connectivity vary over time, while scaling to thousands of satellites dramatically increases the density of observations, placing stringent demands on update rates~\cite{9838251,11020624}.
 These characteristics give rise to a large-scale, communication-constrained network with limited bandwidth and time-varying connectivity.
 Under these constraints, centralized processing is challenging: it incurs excessive communication and computational burdens, introduces significant latency, and ultimately fails to scale with constellation size.
 Moreover, no such spaceborne fusion center currently exists, and establishing one for constellation-wide processing would require substantial cost and dedicated infrastructure.
 Together, these challenges motivate a decentralized processing paradigm, in which each LEO satellite performs local estimation based on its own observations and exchanges only compact information with neighboring nodes over a time-varying communication graph.

 With sufficient connectivity, decentralized estimation offers a pathway to globally consistent solutions without forwarding raw measurements to a centralized analysis center.
 By shifting computation toward the data sources, such approaches reduce backhaul load, lower latency, and enable inherent parallelism with more efficient resource utilization~\cite{sayed2014diffusion,4118472,6994854,mcmahan2017communication}.
 Beyond these benefits, decentralized architectures alleviate communication and computational burdens, improve scalability, enhance resilience to node or link failures, preserve data locality, and support higher update rates as observation density increases~\cite{yang2019survey}.
 These properties make decentralized processing a promising direction for large, dynamic LEO constellations operating as cooperative GNSS observation networks.
-Nevertheless, achieving decentralized estimation that ensures system-wide coordination remains challenging in large-scale, communication-constrained LEO networks.
+Recent studies have demonstrated the potential of decentralized estimation in ground-based receiver networks~\cite{zheng2025decentralized}.
+Nevertheless, a principled treatment of system-wide coordination under decentralized architectures remains lacking in large-scale, communication-constrained LEO networks.

 Based on these considerations, this work investigates the idea of treating a LEO constellation as a decentralized spaceborne GNSS network, in which onboard GNSS receivers cooperatively estimate constellation-level states to enable precise LEO orbit and clock determination.
 In this formulation, each satellite operates as a node in a time-varying communication graph and contributes its locally collected GNSS observations to a constellation-wide estimation process.
 This perspective naturally leads to a decentralized estimation framework designed to accommodate the large scale and high dynamics of LEO constellations, as well as the intermittent connectivity inherent to onboard operations.